Federal Reserve Events | National Post Office - The Media Times

 Thursday, January 9th

 MILWAUKEE – Former Federal Reserve Bank President Charles Evans attends an economic forecasting panel organized by the Milwaukee Business Journal, 1220 CST / 1320 EST / 1820 GMT.
 It is expected that media Q&A. Pfister Hotel, Grand Ballroom, 424 E. Wisconsin Ave.
-RSVP: Mark Kass, mkass https://www.bizjournals.com/milwaukee/event/164853/2020/economic-forecast *** MADISON, Wis. – Federal Reserve Bank of the President of St. Louis, James Bullard makes a presentation at the Wisconsin Bankers Association Annual Economic Forecast Luncheon, 1300 CST / 1400 EST / 1900 GMT.
+RSVP: Mark Kass, mkass https://www.bizjournals.com/milwaukee/event/164853/2020/economic-forecast *** MADISON, Wis. – Federal Reserve Bank of St. Louis President James Bullard makes a presentation Lunch Wisconsin Bankers Association Annual Economic Forecast, 1300 CST / 1400 EST / 1900 GMT.
 No text.
 Audit Q&A and media availability expected.
 Alliant Energy Center, 1919 Alliant Energy center street.
 Contact: Laura Taylor, office: (314) 444-8783; mobile: (314) 313-4613; email: laura.taylor@stls.frb.org

 Tuesday, January 14